aholstenson/miio/README.md

 # Miio Device Library

-This is a small library for controlling Mi Home devices that implement the Miio protocol, such as the Mi Air Purifier.
+This is a small library for controlling Mi Home devices that implement the Miio protocol, such as the Mi Air Purifier, Mi Robot Vacuum and Mi Smart Socket.

 ## Installation